Sereneakhtar/SpiceItUp-Final/README.md

 ---

 # Pages
-* ** Home ('index.html'): ** Has an introduction, a highlight photo of a featured recipe and a quick referene photo, a directory table with cooking times and serving sizes, and a preview of essential cooking tools.
+* ** Home ('index.html'): ** The Home page serves as the main entry point of the website and introduces users to Spice It Up.
+It provides a welcoming overview of the site's purpose while showcasing featured content to encourage exploration.
-* ** Recipes ('recipts.html'): ** A collection of easy-to-follow recipes.
-There is preparation time and cooking information.
-There is serving size details.
+* ** Recipes ('recipts.html'): ** The Recipes page is the core of the website, providing users with a collection of simple, beginner-friendly meals.
+Each recipe is presented in an organized and visually appealing format to make cooking easy to follow.
-* ** Cooking Tips ('tips.html'): ** There are practical kitchen tips.
-An embedded video
+* ** Cooking Tips ('tips.html'): ** The Cooking Tips page helps users build confidence in the kitchen by providing practical advice and instructional content.
+It complements the recipes by teaching basic techniques that improve everyday cooking skills.
-* ** Contact ('contact.html'): **
+* ** Contact ('contact.html'): ** The Contact page allows visitors to communicate with the website owner by submitting questions, comments, or feedback.
+It demonstrates the implementation of HTML forms while providing a professional way for users to interact with the site.

 ---

-## ⚙️ Tech Stack & Integration
+## Tech Stack & Integration

 * **Frontend HTML5:** Semantic tags used throughout (`<header>`, `<nav>`, `<main>`, `<section>`, `<video>`, `<table>`, `<footer>`) for structural clarity.
 * **Custom CSS3 (`styles.css`):** Built with a responsive Flexbox layout featuring a warm, earthy palette (Crimson deep reds, Terracotta oranges, and soft cream backgrounds) with smooth image styling and modern card designs.